jainayushjain95/GFGProblems/README.md

 Problem 083  -> Segragate 3 types of elements 0, 1 and 2
 Problem 084  -> Print matrix in snake pattern
 Problem 085  -> Print boundary traversal of a matrix
 Problem 086  -> Print Spiral Traversal of a matrix
+Problem 087  -> Search an element in a row-wise and column-wise sorted matrix